 At Stable Cottage, we offer a more specialist environment, designated for dementia and Alzheimer’s care.
 Its features include reminiscence settings, a sensory suite, and a secure courtyard Dedicated staff are always on hand to guide activities and assist with individual needs.

-Varied and interesting daily activities promote wellbeing and purpose among our residents.
-Furthermore, each resident has a life book, drawn up when they first arrive.
-Life Books keep us aware of a resident’s existing hobbies, skills, and interests.
-They also guide carers when introducing residents to something new.
+At Winscombe, we have a dedicated activities coordinator, who ensures that varied and interesting daily activities promote wellbeing and purpose among our residents.
+Each of our residents also have a ‘This is Me’ profile, drawn up when they first arrive.
+This is Meprofiles keep us aware of a resident’s existing hobbies, skills, and interests.
+They also guide us when we are introducing residents to something new.
 Find out More

-At Winscombe Hall, we believe that every individual has his/her own story to tell.
-We make it our business to get to know the people we care for by spending time with them.
-Remembering past achievements, and the good old days, often help maintain a sense of self and fulfilment.
+We believe that every individual has his/her own story to tell.
+At Cedars Care Group homes, we make it our business to get to know the people we care for by spending time with them.
+Remembering past achievements and the good old days, often helps to maintain a sense of self and fulfilment.